Congratulations! You're the proud owner of a brand-new slow cooker ... now what?

 Your slow cooker probably has a warranty, so you should register it.
 Right now.
 Otherwise you'll never do it.

 But it's never been used, you might say!
 Still, it's not a bad idea to give your new arrival a quick clean.
 For starters, there's probably some residual something or other that you don't want to go in your slow cooker chicken recipe.

 Giving it a quick clean also allows you to get familiar with your slow cooker and its parts, which will make it easier to use and properly clean down the road.
 And because there's no crusty stew stuck to the sides, it's pretty easy to do.
-Just give the removable parts a rinse with warm, soapy water.
+Just give the removable parts a rinse with warm, soapy water before drying it.

 All About Cleaning Your Slow Cooker